vweevers/remark-common-changelog/README.md

 ### `no-empty-release`

-A release section must have content.
-This also goes for the Unreleased section.
+A release must have content.

 In fix mode, an empty release is filled with a commit log as a leg up.
 Merge commits are skipped.
 GitHub merge commits ("Merge pull request #n") are used to annotate commits with a PR number (best effort).
 Squashed GitHub commits that have a default commit description (a list of squashed commits) are converted to sublists.